Economics for Sports

 Learning Outcomes

-1. Discuss and critique the social, business and economic factors that drive the demand for, and provision of, sport facilities, events and programs
+1. Identify the social, technological and economic factors that influence demand and supply of sport facilities, events and programs.

-2. Analyse the economic rationale for government investment in sport and the intersections between the public, commercial and third sectors
+2. Describe the economic rationale for government investment in sport and the relationships between the public, private and non-profit.

-3. Understand the relationships between the business models of events, teams/franchises and facilities and their economic impacts and sustainability
+3. Describe the relationships between the business models of sport events, teams/franchises and facilities, and analyse their economic impacts and sustainability.

 Student Assessment